Smiling men examine a display at an outdoor corporate workshop or team offsite on a modern terrace.

 What if my team is highly introverted?

-Avoid high-pressure or public-speaking games to play at work initially.
-Start with low-stakes, anonymous activities (like collecting "Would You Rather" responses digitally) or challenges that focus on shared tasks rather than personal sharing (like the Paper Plane Competition or the Marshmallow Challenge).
+Avoid high-pressure public-speaking games at first.
+Start with low-stakes, anonymous activities (collect responses digitally) or shared tasks that don't require personal sharing (Paper Plane Competition, Marshmallow Challenge).